-The existing sanitary sewer system is shown on Error!
-Reference source not found.
+The existing sanitary sewer system is shown on Figure 3-1.
 The City's sanitary sewer system is divided into seven basins based on their topography, each with an outlet for sanitary sewage collected in the basin.
 These basins are named: North Milwaukie, Mid-Milwaukie, Brookside, Johnson Creek, South Milwaukie, Harmony, and Lower Kellogg.